Cardiff Lions: Union Cup

 The Lions have competed in the three Union Cup tournaments to date; 2005 in Montpellier and 2007 in Copenhagen and 2009 in London.
 The 2007 tournament was a great success: Ten Lions players and Lions fans were joined by 2 of the Newcastle Ravens and one player from the Bristol Bisons RFC.
 The club recorded victories over NOP Amsterdam Rugby Club (35–5), Malmö Devilants, twice, (30–5 and 35–0) and the Caledonian Thebans RFC (5–25), drawing with the Emerald Warriors 10–10 on the way.
 The club missed out in a tense final in Copenhagen to the Emerald Warriors RFC 10–5 after extra time.

-2009 saw another successful year for the Lions in the Union Cup – taking part in the 10s tournament, the Lions played some superb running rugby to become undefeated 10s champions.
-They recorded victories over Kings Cross Steelers 2nd (19–0), Los Valents (26–12), Newcastle Ravens (0–22) and Caledonian Thebans (0–26).
-This set up a final against the Steelers 2nds, in which the Cardiff Lions emerged 29–7 victors.
-A number of the squad also helped out with the Bristol Bisons RFC who won the 7's tournament.
-Cardiff Lions Captain Justin Gyphion also picked up the top try scorers award to crown a highly successful weekend.
+In 2009, the Lions competed in the Union Cup and won all their matches to finish as champions.
+In the group stage they beat Kings Cross Steelers 2nd XV (19–0), Los Valents (26–12), Newcastle Ravens (0–22) and Caledonian Thebans (0–26).
+They then beat the Steelers 2nds XV again in the final, 29–7.
+Several squad members also played for Bristol Bisons RFC, who won the tournament's 7s competition.
+Lions Captain Justin Gyphion was the tournament's top try scorer.